ibm-cloud-docs/Cloudant/offerings/pricing.md

 pro-rated hourly and changing the provisioned throughput capacity doesn't incur downtime.

-For the mobile app example, you start with the minimum provisioned throughput capacity for the Standard plan that is 100 reads per second, 50 writes per second, and 5 global queries per second.
+For the mobile app example, you start with the minimum provisioned throughput capacity for the Standard plan.
+The minimum provisioned throughput capacity is 100 reads per second, 50 writes per second, and 5 global queries per second.
 The cost for this capacity is $0.105 per hour.
 The 100 reads per second, 50 writes per second, and 5 global queries per second are a block of provisioned throughput capacity.
 When you need to scale up (or down), you can scale in increments of these blocks of capacity.
 Assuming the instance has less than